Lioandres/api_boreal_CODEIGNATER_proyect/README.md

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/codeigniter4/CodeIgniter4/pulls)
 <br>

+## Install the proyect

+1. Clone the repository
+2. Change to the repository folder
+3. In the repository folder install dependencies with ´´´$ composer install´´´
+5. Run the project with ´´´$ php spark serve´´´

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.